What does the STP mean for your area?

-In June 2017 the HSJ reported on discussions between NHS Improvement and NHS England on what certain STP areas will be required to do to enable them to spend less money and remain within a budget known as a 'control total' for 2017/18.
+In June 2017 the HSJ reported on discussions between NHS Improvement and NHS England on what certain over-spending CCGs will be required to do to enable them to spend less money and remain within a budget known as a 'control total' for 2017/18.
 The target areas include North Lincolnshire.
 The measures under discussion include the following:

 - Stopping prescriptions for some items, as suggested by NHS Clinical Commissioners earlier this year.